merkle-open/generator-nitro/app/templates/README.md

 Nitro
 =====

 Nitro is a Node.js application for simple and complex frontend development with a tiny footprint.
 It provides a proven but flexible structure to develop your frontend code, even in a large team.
 Keep track of your code with a modularized frontend.
-This app and the suggested [terrific concept](http://terrifically.org) could help.
+This app, the suggested [terrific concept](http://terrifically.org) could help.
 Nitro is simple, fast and flexible.
-Use this app for all your frontend work, but keep in mind it's not intended to use in production environment.
+Use this app for all your frontend work.

 ## Quickstart

 To run nitro you only need [node](http://nodejs.org/).

 Make sure you have the following global dependencies installed

 ```
 npm install -g yo bower gulp jasmine karma-cli
 ```

 Run the Yeoman Project Generator (you probably have already done this)

  ```
 yo nitro
 ```

 Start your app and build amazing things

 ```
 gulp develop
 ```